murphyj/Node.js_Design_Patterns_Second_Edition_Courseware/Chapter03/03_limited_parallel_execution/README.md

 ## Mailgun

-For this exercise, to simulate the benefits of parallel execution we are going to use a free email api called Mailgun (it provides up to 10,000 emails free every month so there's no risk of being charged for it).
+To simulate the benefits of parallel execution we are going to use a free email api called Mailgun (it provides up to 10,000 emails free every month so there's no risk of being charged for it).

 You can sign up for mailgun [here](https://signup.mailgun.com/new/signup)

-Alternatively, if you'd rather not sign-up you can use the stub service that is provided.
-It's just an email client interface that provides a stub `sendEmail` method that does nothing but responds at a random interval to simulate an http request.

 ## Project Structure